Poorna Jagannathan: Career

 While lauded for her dramatic performance, Poorna's comedic roles have gained her the most attention.
-Her episode in the Duplass Brothers Productions Room 104 was praised by critics.
-Kathryn VanArendonk of Vulture wrote, "But Jagannathan's Divya is even better.
-Even without a physical presence, Divya is still immediately recognizable as a character.
-At times she's breezily unconcerned, at other moments, she's sharply chastising her son for his brusqueness."
 Her performance as Nalini Vishwakumar in Mindy Kaling's Never Have I Ever was lauded by critics.
-Her portrayal of an immigrant woman has been regarded as groundbreaking and a first for television.
+Her portrayal of an Indian immigrant woman has been regarded as groundbreaking and a first for television.
 Sonia Saraiya from Vanity Fair said, "I've seen a lot of actors attempt to flesh out the stereotypically demanding Indian mom, but I've never seen anyone do it as well as Jagannathan does...
 It's the little things: the nearly untraceable Indian accent, the mumbled exclamations in a different language, the slight gestures and paranoiac side-eyes of the Indian aunty, the seemingly effortless bridging of the paradox between ancient tradition and modern necessity."
 Jinal Bhatt from Mashable.com wrote, "Poorna Jagannathan has been a revelation in this series, and I'd say she puts forth one of the best portrayals of Indian-American mothers we’ve seen."
 Never Have I Ever, which debuted in 2020, went on to win the People's Choice Awards for seasons 1, 2 and 3 consecutively.